Watch the video and follow the steps below to ensure your data is uploaded correctly.

-- Click next and proceed to drop DJI/RGB photos
+- Click next and proceed to drop the DJI/RGB photos.

 - Click next and continue to drop MicaSense/MSP photos.
 There should be at least 3x more MSP photos than RGB photos.
 Make sure you select all of them as often they take a while to load and you may accidentally copy only some of them.
 As a shortcut for big flights, you can type in '.tif' in the search bar to find all MSP photos.
 As there are more MSP photos, it may take a while for the background to go dark and say 'drop image files here' so ensure you hold on until it does.

-- If all boundaries are selected, click next and start upload
+- If all boundaries are selected, click 'Next' and start the upload

-- Please keep the tab open until completed, then you can close.
-Try not to have more than 3 tabs open at one time as the uploader/wifi may not be able to handle the amount of data.
-In this case, rather wait for a couple uploads to finish, then start the remaining.
+- Please keep the tab open until completed, then you can close it.
+Try not to have more than 3 tabs open at one time as the uploader/WI-FI may not be able to handle the amount of data.
+In this case, rather wait for a couple of uploads to finish and then start the remaining.

 - If you are splitting an upload into two or more uploads, please ensure the following: Do not upload the same block twice.
-You will be penalised for duplicate uploads.
-If the uploader says there are failed images, click “retry failed images”.
+You will be penalized for duplicate uploads.
+If the uploader says there are failed images, click 'retry failed images'.

-- Wait for them to start uploading the failed images
+- Wait for the uploader to start uploading the failed images.

 - If the upload keeps failing and you have already tried refreshing the page and re-dropping the images, it is best to restart your WiFi router and computer, open up a new browser, and start a new upload - do not resume.
 Stick to one upload at a time.
 Wait for it to finish and then start another upload.